-Every year in April, thousands of people head to the Coachella Valley Music and Arts Festival for an epic two-weekend party.
+Every April, thousands of people head to the Coachella Valley Music and Arts Festival for an epic two-weekend party.
 During those two weekends, the town of Indio, California, is alive with music, from surging guitar-driven rock to funky electronic dance music.
-Many attendees choose to camp at the fest, and if you want to join these overnighters, you'll need to do some smart preparation to make your time enjoyable.
+Many attendees choose to camp at the fest, and if you want to join these overnighters, you'll need to do some smart preparation to ensure your time is enjoyable.

 A satisfying Coachella experience involves the same planning necessary for any successful camping trip.
 Space inside is limited, so buy your tickets and reserve your camping spot as soon as possible.
+Before you leave home, make a checklist of all the items you'll need.
 If you reserve a luxury teepee or tent, come early to get a prime spot, as these are assigned on a first-come, first-served basis.
 The camping areas open on the first Thursday of the festival at 9 a.m., and the lines to get in can be daunting, so bring snacks and drinks to keep you nourished during the wait.
-Before you leave home, make a checklist of all the items you need.

 The Coachella party probably won't stop, so if you want to get some sleep, use earplugs to block out the noise of late-night revelers.
 Bring a hat or bandanna and plenty of sunscreen to survive the hot California sun, and plan ahead for cool nights by bringing a sweater and a blanket.
 Pack antibacterial hand sanitizer and wet wipes for trips to the bathroom and soap and towels for the showers.
 You'll also need sunglasses for daytime and a flashlight to get around at night.
 Stay hydrated with plenty of water; bring a few gallons for washing off and a refillable plastic bottle for drinking.
 And finally, throw a first-aid kit in with your camping supplies, just in case.